The exact strength of generic absoluteness for the universally Baire sets: -realizable iterations

 \begin{definition} We say $\R$ is \textbf{weakly $Z$-suitable} if $\R$ is a hod premouse of lsa type such that $\R=(\R|\d^\R)^{\#}$, $\R$ has no Woodin cardinals in the interval $(\d^{\R^b}, \d^\R)$ and for some extension $Y$ of $Z$, $\R$ nicely extends $\R^b=\Q^Z_Y$. \end{definition}

 The following lemma says that hulls of $Z$-realizable iterations are $Z$-realizable, and easily follows from \rcor{invariance under pullbacks}.

 \begin{proposition} Suppose $\R$ and $\S$ are weakly $Z$-suitable hod premice.
-Suppose further that $\VT$ is a $Z$-realizable iteration of $\S$ and $\VU$ is an iteration of $\R$ such that $(\R, \VU)$ is a hull of $(\S, \VT)$ (in the sense of \cite[Definition 1.30]{hod_mice}).
-Then $\VU$ is also $Z$-realizable. \end{proposition}
+Suppose further that $\VT$ is a $Z$-realizable iteration of $\S$ and $\VU$ is an iteration of $\R$ such that $(\R, \VU)$ is a hull\footnote{In the sense of \cite[Definition 1.30]{hod_mice}.} of $(\S, \VT)$.
+Then $\VU$ is $Z$-realizable. \end{proposition}

 We now define the notion of \textit{$Z$-approved sts premouse of depth $n$} by induction on $n$.
-The induction ranges over all weakly $Z$-suitable hod premice. \\\\ (1) Suppose $\R$ is weakly $Z$-suitable hod premouse.
-We say that $\M$ is a \textbf{$Z$-approved sts premouse} over $\R$ of depth $0$ if $\M$ is an sts premouse over $\R$\footnote{This in particular means that the strategy indexed on the sequence of $\M$ is a strategy for $\R$.} such that if $\T\in \M$ is according to $S^\M$ then $\T$ is $Z$-realizable.\\ (2) Suppose $\R$ is weakly $Z$-suitable hod premouse.
-We say that $\M$ is a \textbf{$Z$-approved sts premouse} over $\R$ of depth $n+1$ if $\M$ is a $Z$-approved sts premouse over $\R$ of depth $n$ such that if $\T\in \M$ is ambiguous and $S^\M(\T)$ is defined then letting $b=S^\M(\T)$, $\Q(b, \T)$ is a $Z$-approved sts premouse over $(\M(\T))^\#$ of depth $n$.
+The induction ranges over all weakly $Z$-suitable hod premice. \begin{definition} Suppose $\R$ is weakly $Z$-suitable hod premouse and for some extension $Y$ of $Z$, $\R$ nicely extends $\R^b=\Q^Z_Y$. \begin{enumerate} \item We say that $\M$ is a \textbf{$Z$-approved sts premouse} over $\R$ of depth $0$ if $\M$ is an sts premouse over $\R$\footnote{This in particular means that the strategy indexed on the sequence of $\M$ is a strategy for $\R$.} such that if $\T\in \M$ is according to $S^\M$ then $\T$ is $(Z, Y)$-realizable. \item Suppose $\R$ is weakly $Z$-suitable hod premouse.
+We say that $\M$ is a \textbf{$Z$-approved sts premouse} over $\R$ of depth $n+1$ if $\M$ is a $Z$-approved sts premouse over $\R$ of depth $n$ such that if $\T\in \M$ is $\sf{nuvs}$ and $S^\M(\T)$ is defined then letting $b=S^\M(\T)$, $\Q(b, \T)$ is a $Z$-approved sts premouse over $\m^+(\T)$ of depth $n$. \end{enumerate} \end{definition}

 \begin{definition} We say $\M$ is a \textbf{$Z$-approved sts premouse} over $\R$ if for each $n<\omega$, $\M$ is a $Z$-approved sts premouse over $\R$ of depth $n$.
 We say $\M$ as above is a \textbf{$Z$-approved sts mouse} (over $\R$) if $\M$ has a $\mu$-strategy $\Sigma$ such that whenever $\N$ is a $\Sigma$-iterate of $\M$, $\N$ is a $Z$-approved sts premouse over $\R$. \end{definition}